ietf-wg-spice/draft-ietf-spice-sd-cwt/draft-ietf-spice-sd-cwt.md

 This document uses terms from CWT {{RFC8392}}, and COSE {{!RFC9052}}
 {{!RFC9053}}.

+The terms Claim Name, Claim Key and Claim Value are defined in {{RFC8392}}.

-This document defines the following new terms related to concepts originally described in SD-JWT {{-SD-JWT}}.
+This document defines the following new terms:

 Selective Disclosure CBOR Web Token (SD-CWT):
 : A CWT with claims enabling selective disclosure with key binding.